 How many does this power bowl serve?

-Looking for more meal prep ready recipes?
-Check a few of my favorites:
+For more meal prep ready recipes, check a few of my favorites:

 - One Pot Tomato Basil Chickpea Pasta